tobybreckon/cpp-examples-ml/README.md

 All tested with OpenCV 2.4.x and GCC (Linux) and known to work with MS Visual Studio 200x on Win32 / Win64.

-N.B. due to changes in the OpenCV API _these do not generically work with OpenCV > 2.4.x_ by default.
+N.B. due to changes in the OpenCV API _these do not generically work with OpenCV > 2.4.x_ by default (except from the genetic algorithm (GA) example).

 ---

+### Background:

 Demo source code is provided _"as is"_ to aid your learning and understanding.

-If I taught you between 2006 and 2010+ at [Cranfield University](http://www.cranfield.ac.uk) or [ESTIA](http://www.estia.fr) - these are the examples from class.
+If I taught you between 2006 and 2013 at [Cranfield University](http://www.cranfield.ac.uk) or [ESTIA](http://www.estia.fr) - these are the examples from class.
 ---
+### How to download and run:

 In each sub-directory: